 English Language Learners (ELLs) represent a diverse group of students who know English in varying degrees when they enter U.S. schools.
 It takes a number of years for a student who does not know English upon entry to U.S. schools to become fluent and able to use English effectively and independently in academic settings.

-ELLs participate in state assessments in several ways based on participation criteria, which should be available on the Texas Education Agency (TEA) website in fall 2011.
-Under the State of Texas Assessments of Academic Readiness (STAAR), ELLs could take regular tests in English, a Spanish version of STAAR in grades 3-5, a STAAR test with linguistic accommodations (STAAR L).
+ELLs participate in state assessments in several ways based on participation criteria, which is available on the Texas Education Agency (TEA) website.
+Under the State of Texas Assessments of Academic Readiness (STAAR), ELLs could take STAAR tests in English, STAAR tests in Spanish in grades 3-5, or STAAR tests with linguistic accommodations (STAAR L).
 Other assessments are available for students receiving special education services, including those who are ELLs.

 ELLs also participate in the Texas English Language Proficiency Assessment System (TELPAS), a federally-required program that provides an annual measure of student progress in learning the English language.
 Student performance on TELPAS may also determine the student’s eligibility for particular STAAR assessments.

 Exemptions from testing are not permitted except for qualifying asylee refugees in grades 3 through 8.
 The graphic below displays the Linguistic Accommodations for ELLs (3–8 and End Of Course).
 It is important to note that an ELL whose parent or guardian declines bilingual/ESL program services outlined in state law is not eligible for special ELL assessment, accommodation, or accountability provisions.